rafaover/rafaover/README.md

 # 💫 About Me:

 👋 Hi, I’m Rafael.
-15y in Business/Project Management now moving to Software Development.
+15y in Business/Project Management as a partner now moving to Software Development.
 <br>👀 I’m interested in Mobile Development.
 Currently working on MATip App.
 <br>🌱 I’m currently learning Android Development (Kotlin), Web Development, Figma and Testing.
 <br>📫 How to reach me by email (rafamsilva@gmail.com)